 19th Century Tomato Ketchup production in Yau Ma Tei – where exactly?

-This was a very early article in Newsletter 4 from the pre-website days which was sent out almost exactly two years ago on 7th February 2013.
+This was a very early article in Newsletter 4, from the pre-website days, which was sent out as an email on 7th February 2013.

 Where was this 1881 ketchup factory in Yau Ma Tei?
 And can anyone provide more information about it?

 Ketchup, Catsup, Catchup, Kiô-chiap or plain Tomato Sauce? – Hong Kong, Heinz and Yerks